kide-vm/kide/lib/parfait/README.md

 compile - time

 always mixing those up: As such it is not loaded at compile time.
+On the other hand, we need to create data at compile time that matches the expectation of the code we create..

 A step back:  the code (program) we compile runs at run - time.
 And so does parfait.
 So all we have to do is compile it with the program.